 The color-block trend is one of my favorite ways to wear a pattern.
 It's simple, bold, and unusual—think Mondrian.
 Keeping to two or three really big chunks of color will give you the look.
 It is a pattern that women over 50 can easily wear without being too busy.
 It's also great to use when traveling.
 I think that is why I lean towards color-block choices for my summer wardrobe.

 They make a big splash every summer!
-I personally don't feel comfortable in metallics myself, but if you like them, summer is a great time to use metallic accents.
+I don't feel very comfortable in metallics myself, but if you like them, summer is a great time to use metallic accents.

 Building Your Outfit

 I usually choose my top first, then match the shoes and the pants to complete the look.
 For example, a soft peach top and capris in a bright mango would look fabulous with striped ballet flats.